adform/adform-tracking-android-sdk/README-Adobe.md

     }
 ```

-- Number of ways to send events through Adobe.
-If you already have Adform integrated, there are convenience methods to form events to send them through Adobe
+- There are number of ways to send events through Adobe.
+If you already have Adform tracking SDK integrated, there are several convenient methods to form events and send them through Adobe.

 ```
         findViewById(R.id.view_button1).setOnClickListener(new View.OnClickListener() {